Meat & Livestock Australia

 About

-In recent decades, authors affiliated with Meat & Livestock Australia have published 266 papers, which have received a total of 6.0k indexed citations.
-Scholars at this organization have produced 111 papers in Animal Science and Zoology, 69 papers in Genetics and 68 papers in Agronomy and Crop Science on the topics of Meat and Animal Product Quality (82 papers), Genetic and phenotypic traits in livestock (64 papers) and Ruminant Nutrition and Digestive Physiology (40 papers).
-Their work is cited by papers focused on Animal Science and Zoology (2.8k citations), Genetics (1.5k citations) and Agronomy and Crop Science (1.4k citations).
+In recent decades, authors affiliated with Meat & Livestock Australia have published 267 papers, which have received a total of 6.2k indexed citations.
+Scholars at this organization have produced 112 papers in Animal Science and Zoology, 69 papers in Genetics and 68 papers in Agronomy and Crop Science on the topics of Meat and Animal Product Quality (83 papers), Genetic and phenotypic traits in livestock (64 papers) and Ruminant Nutrition and Digestive Physiology (40 papers).
+Their work is cited by papers focused on Animal Science and Zoology (2.8k citations), Genetics (1.6k citations) and Agronomy and Crop Science (1.4k citations).
 Authors at Meat & Livestock Australia collaborate with scholars in Australia, United States and New Zealand and have published in prestigious journals including PLoS ONE, Applied and Environmental Microbiology and Journal of Agricultural and Food Chemistry.
-Some of Meat & Livestock Australia's most productive authors include Alex J. Ball, D.W.
-Pethick, Ian Jenson, G.E.
-Gardner and John Sumner.
+Some of Meat & Livestock Australia's most productive authors include Alex J. Ball, PMV Cusack, Ian Jenson, Robert Banks, D.W.
+Pethick, Robyn D. Warner, G.E.
+Gardner, David Hopkins, John Sumner and R.H.
+Jacob.

 In The Last Decade